 Without a comprehensive assessment of all local operations, community members are left guessing about the exact size and impacts of the Project.
 The exact number of chicken brigades that will ultimately be included in the VPF is unknown to us.
 MHP develops brigades using a seemingly random numbering pattern, making it difficult for local people to understand how many brigades have been built and how many more are in development.
 For example, we understand that Phase 2 construction is currently scheduled to involve construction of (at least) Brigades 13, 22, 23, 42, 43, 44, 47, 49 and 55.

 The EBRD-financed biogas plant is an example of a piecemeal impact assessment even for separate greenfield facilities within the VPF.
-The project was approved for construction in December 2017, based on a Preliminary EIA that included only the biogas plant, but not the linear infrastructure, such as roads and biogas pipeline.
+The project was approved for construction in 2017, and the EBRD's support for the project was approved the same year.
+Both approvals were based on a Preliminary EIA that included only the biogas plant, but not the linear infrastructure, such as roads and biogas pipeline.
 The EBRD project summary justified this by saying that "in line with national regulatory requirements the linear infrastructure components do not require environmental impact assessment or environmental permitting and are only subject to construction permitting."
 In addition, the EBRD financing covers also a CHP plant at a different location in the VPF, however, at the time of project approval this facility lacked an EIA altogether.